cagov/caldata-mdsa-training/docs/dbt/cloud.md

 ### dbt Cloud deployments and jobs

 We’ll talk through the concept of an “Environment”, which is a virtual machine in dbt Cloud that has all of the relevant software dependencies and environment variables set.
-You’ve already encountered one environment, which is your “Develop” IDE.
+You’ve already encountered one environment, which is your “Develop:  Cloud IDE”.
 But you can create other environments in dbt Cloud (and in other services) for various purposes.
 Examples of other environments:

-1. A “Production” environment which is used to run the dbt models that have been merged to `main`.
+1. A “production” environment which is used to run the dbt models that have been merged to `main`.
 This can be run on an ad-hoc basis, or can be run on a schedule to ensure that models are never more than some amount of time old.
-2. A “continuous integration” (CI) environment, which is used to run tests on branches and pull requests, and can help to catch bugs and regressions before they are deployed to production.
+2. A “continuous integration (CI)" environment, which is used to run tests on branches and pull requests, and can help to catch bugs and regressions before they are deployed to production.
 3. A “docs” environment, used for building docs.

 We’ll also introduce the concept of a “Job”, which is a command that is run in an environment, and can either be run on a schedule or can be triggered by some event.